-H&LA has launched an interview series in anticipation of the upcoming start of the 2021 waterpark season.
-Through our interviews with owners and operators of several U.S. outdoor waterparks, we hope to learn how individual parks are gearing up for the 2021 season amid the fallout from the pandemic and what challenges for the season operators are expecting.
+H&LA conducted an interview series in the spring of 2021 in anticipation of the upcoming start of the waterpark season.
+Through interviews with owners and operators of several U.S. outdoor waterparks, we learned how individual parks geared up for the 2021 season amid the fallout from the pandemic and what challenges were expected.

 In our second interview, David Sangree had an online video chat with Michael Schwitek, General Manager of Alabama Adventure and Alabama Splash Waterpark.
 H&LA has had the opportunity to appraise the privately owned property, which was purchased in 2014 as a waterpark but has since added amusement rides.
 Michael to explains how the COVID-19 pandemic impacted operations in 2020 and what plans are in store for the 2021 season and beyond.

 Many thanks to Michael from Alabama Adventure for sharing such important insights about his park and the larger waterpark industry in the wake of the pandemic.
 We wish Alabama Adventure and Alabama Splash Waterpark the best of luck for the 2021 season!

 David: I understand your property was able to open last year during the pandemic.
 Could you explain what the 2020 season was like?